How AI Sees the World

 🔍 What the Module Covers

-- Tag and describe images
+- Tag and describe images (objects, scenery, actions)

-- Detect text with OCR
+- Detect text (hello, OCR!)

-- Generate confidence scores for predictions
+- Generate confidence scores (how sure the AI is)

 All of this can be done using just a few lines of code—or even via a no-code playground!